mrnorman/miniWeather/README.md

 ## C++ Performance Portability

-The C++ code is in the `cpp` directory, and it uses a custom multi-dimensional `Array` class from `Array.h` for large global variables and Static Array (`SArray`) class in `SArray.h`.
+The C++ code is in the `cpp` directory, and it uses a custom multi-dimensional `Array` class from `Array.h` for large global variables and Static Array (`SArray`) class in `SArray.h` for small arrays placed on the stack.
 For adding MPI to the serial code, please follow the instructions in the above MPI section.
 The primary purpose of the C++ code is to get used to what performance portability looks like in C++, and this is moving from the `miniWeather_mpi.cpp` code to the `miniWeather_mpi_parallelfor.cpp` code, where you change all of the loops into `parallel_for` kernel launches, similar to the [Kokkos](https://github.com/kokkos/kokkos) syntax.
 As an example, of transforming a set of loops into `parallel_for`, consider the following code:

 ```C++
 inline void applyTendencies(realArr &state2, real const c0, realArr const &state0,